pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

   - Reduce costs associated with S3 Requests Pricing (7x cheaper with CloudFront)
 - `S3 Cross Region Replication`: $0.02 per GB

-### AWS Network Firewall
+### AWS Network Firewall - 👀 OJO
-- Protect your entire Amazon VPC
+- `Protect your entire Amazon VPC`
+  - Pass traffic through only from known AWS service domains or IP address endpoints, such as Amazon S3.
+  - Use custom `lists of known bad domains to limit the types of domain names that your applications can access`.
+  - Perform `deep packet inspection` DPI on traffic entering or leaving your VPC.
+  - Use stateful protocol detection to filter protocols like HTTPS, independent of the port used.
   - From Layer 3 to Layer 7 protection
 - Any direction, you can inspect
-  - VPC to VPC traffic
+  - `VPC` to `VPC` traffic
-  - Outbound to internet
+  - `Outbound` to internet
-  - Inbound from internet
+  - `Inbound` from internet
-  - To / from Direct Connect & Site-to-Site VPN
+  - `To / from Direct Connect & Site-to-Site VPN`
-- Internally, the AWS Network Firewall uses the AWS Gateway Load Balancer
+- Internally, the AWS Network Firewall uses the AWS Gateway Load Balancer 👀
-- Rules can be centrally managed cross-account by AWS Firewall Manager to apply to many VPCs
+- Rules can be centrally managed `cross-account` by `AWS Firewall Manager` to apply to many VPCs

 ### Network Firewall - Fine Grained Controls
 - Supports 1000s of rules